Trump adds to chaos of health care deliberations

 Medicaid politics

-The Medicaid section in the House Republicans' Obamacare repeal bill was carefully crafted and congressional leaders warn that disrupting it now could imperil the bill.
+The Medicaid section in the House Republicans' Obamacare repeal bill was carefully crafted, and congressional leaders warn that disrupting it now could imperil the bill.
 Scrapping the expansion earlier could help win over a handful of conservative votes, but it could cost GOP votes in the Senate where nearly 20 lawmakers hail from expansion states.

 "The needle that leadership is trying to thread right now is exactly that between people who want to take things out of the bill and make it less than it is and those of us who are already struggling with the effectiveness on the most vulnerable," said Rep. Tom MacArthur, a New Jersey Republican who is a co-chair of the House's moderate Tuesday Group.